AlexMantilla1/Glayout-Based-Folded-Cascode/README.md

 ![Biasing Circuit Schematic](img/Folded_bias.png)

-The table below summarizes the key performance metrics obtained from pre and post-layout simulations for V1 design.
+Full details for all four generated designs can be found in the dedicated README file for the gf180 designs [designs/gf180/README.md](./designs/gf180/README.md).
+As illustration example, the table below summarizes the key performance metrics obtained from pre and post-layout simulations for V1 design.

 <table align="center">